138paulmiller/wyvern/Independent_Study.md

 After the AST is reconstructed, it is passed into the target specific backend.
 This portion of the code handles the code generation stage.
 There exist various helper procedures in the analyze module.
 As of now, there are only two procedures, only one of which is being used.
 The unused procedure is used to return the list of the free variables of a given lambda expression.
 The other is used to produce a set of all unique __value__t_ objects that are instantiated.

 Currently, the only backend implemented is Javascript.
 The desugaring stages also rename most of the Scheme primitives, expecting that these primitives will be defined in the target runtime.
-There are a series of primitives functions defined in Javascript that must be defined in order for much of the core Scheme functionality to work.
+IN the current design, a series of primitive functions implemented in Javascript must be defined in order for much of the core Scheme functionality to work.
 One such example can be seen below.

     (list 1 (+2 3) 4 “Hello”)
 desugared =>

     (cons 1 ( cons (__add__ 2 3) (cons 4 (cons “Hello” __empty_list__) )))

-JS Runtime
+Notice that the Javascript Runtime relies on the following definitions:

     const __empty_list__ = null;
     const cons = function(a, b){var l = [a]; if(b != null) l = l.concat(b); return l;};